-Student Loans If a monthly student loan payment is provided on the credit report, the lender may use that amount for qualifying purposes.
+If a monthly student loop normant is provided as the small transmit the Lord Student Loans If a monthly student loan payment is provided on the credit report, the lender may use that amount for qualifying purposes.
 If the credit report does not reflect the correct monthly payment, the lender may use the monthly payment that is on the student loan documentation (the most recent student loan statement) to qualify the borrower.
-If the credit report does not provide a monthly payment for the student loan, or if the credit report shows \$0 as the monthly payment, the lender must determine the qualifying monthly payment using one of the options below.
-If the borrower is on an income-driven payment plan, the lender may obtain student loan documentation to verify the actual monthly payment is \$0.
+If the credit report does not provide a monthly payment for the student loan, or if the credit report shows \$0 as the monthly payment, the lender must determine the qualifying monthly payment using one of the options below. • If the borrower is on an income-driven payment plan, the lender may obtain student loan documentation to verify the actual monthly payment is \$0.
 The lender may then qualify the borrower with a \$0 payment.
 For deferred loans or loans in forbearance, the lender may calculate a payment equal to 1% of the outstanding student loan balance (even if this amount is lower than the actual fully amortizing payment), or a fully amortizing payment using the documented loan repayment terms.
-When the credit report contains tradelines disputed by the borrower, DU will first Disputed Credit Report Tradelines assess the risk of the loan casefile using all trade lines, including those disputed.
+When the credit report contains tradelines disputed by the borrower, DU will first assess the risk of the loan casefile using all trade lines, including those disputed.
 If DU issues an Approve recommendation using the disputed tradelines, no further documentation or action is necessary.
-DU will issue a message specific to this scenario.
+DU will issue a message specific to this Disputed Credit Report Tradelines scenario.
 If DU does not issue an Approve recommendation when including the disputed tradelines, DU will re-assess the risk without using the disputed tradelines.
 If DU is then able to issue an Approve recommendation, the lender must investigate the tradelines to determine whether the borrower is responsible for the accounts or if the account information is accurate or complete.
 If the borrower is not responsible for the disputed accounts, the lender must obtain supporting documentation and may deliver the loan as a DU loan.
-No further action is necessary regarding the disputed tradelines. • If the borrower is responsible for the disputed account, the lender must investigate the information, including determining the aspect of the tradeline that is being disputed.
+No further action is necessary regarding the disputed tradelines.
+If the borrower is responsible for the disputed account, the lender must investigate the information, including determining the aspect of the tradeline that is being disputed.
 If the borrower is able to provide documentation to disprove any adverse information (such as canceled checks), the lender may deliver the loan as a DU loan.
 If the borrower is responsible for the disputed account, the lender must investigate the information, including determining the aspect of the tradeline that is being disputed.
-If the borrower is able to provide documentation to disprove any adverse information (such as canceled checks), the lender may deliver the loan as a DU loan. deliver the loan as a Bo loan.
+If the borrower is able to provide documentation to disprove any adverse information (such as canceled checks), the lender may deliver the loan as a DU loan.
 The monthly payments for the disputed tradelines must be included in the DTI ratio if the accounts belong to the borrower.
-Note: Tradelines reported as medical debt are not shown in the disputed tradeline message.
+Note : Tradelines reported as medical debt are not shown in the disputed tradeline message.
 Therefore, lenders are not required to investigate disputed medical tradelines.
 Non-traditional credit or all borrowers with no Fico score.
-Borrower has invalid Social Security number.
-Mortgage/Rental Delinquency: More than 0x60x12 months late on any Ineligible Credit Standards mortgage or rental payment The borrower is a party to lawsuit.
-If Bankruptcy, Foreclosure, Deed-in-Lieu of Foreclosure, Pre-foreclosure/Short Sale, and Charge-Off of a Mortgage Account standard seasoning requirement not met.
+Porrower has invalid Social Socurity number.
+Ineligible Credit Standards Borrower has invalid Social Security number.
+Mortgage/Rental Delinquency: More than 0x60x12 months late on any mortgage or rental payment The borrower is a party to lawsuit.
+If Bankruptcy, Foreclosure, Deed-in-Lieu of Foreclosure, Pre-foreclosure/Short Sale, and Charge-Off of a Mortgage Account standard seasoning requirement not met. not not.